Canadian Tire Triangle Rewards Program

 Who Is The Canadian Tire Triangle Rewards Program Open To?

-A broadly inclusive program, the Triangle Rewards Program, is open to anyone living in Canada that is an adult in the province or territory where they reside.
+A broadly inclusive program, the Canadian Tire Triangle Rewards Program, is open to anyone living in Canada that is an adult in the province or territory where they reside.
 Once you’re a member of the Rewards Program, you can start collecting reward points.

-Unlike some rewards programs, the Canadian Tire Rewards Program is completely free to join.
+Unlike some rewards programs, the Canadian Tire Triangle Rewards Program is completely free to join.
 You pay nothing in the way of a joining fee or an ongoing membership fee.
 It’s free to register and to participate.
 The savings are all passed on to the customer.

-However, this means that Canadian Tire Rewards gather massive amounts of data on their customers’ spending preferences and stores this data for extended periods to create targeted advertising and personalized offers.
+However, this means that Canadian Tire Triangle Rewards gather massive amounts of data on their customers’ spending preferences and stores this data for extended periods to create targeted advertising and personalized offers.
 The team involved in marketing analytics on the Rewards Program website now numbers over 160 full-time staff members.
 If this idea makes you feel uncomfortable, participating in any loyalty program or consumer rewards scheme may not be for you.

 Collecting Canadian Tire Triangle Rewards

-To start collecting Canadian Tire Rewards, you’ll need either a physical loyalty card or the app.
+To start collecting Canadian Tire Triangle Rewards, you’ll need either a physical loyalty card or the app.
 This lets you both collect and redeem points at participating retailers, which are listed below.
-You can also collect and redeem Canadian Tire Rewards using the Triangle™ App, so even if you forget the physical loyalty card or key fob – you won’t waste an opportunity to earn ct money rewards.
+You can also collect and redeem Canadian Tire Triangle Rewards using the Triangle™ App, so even if you forget the physical loyalty card or key fob – you won’t waste an opportunity to earn CT money rewards.
 At the same time, you spend money on purchases sold at Canadian tire.